namcuong757/PizzaWebStore/README.md

 ## Deployment 🌐

-We use Jenkins for our CI/CD, ensuring every piece of code gets to production seamlessly.
+I use Jenkins for our CI/CD, ensuring every piece of code gets to production seamlessly.
 Ensure your Jenkins instance has necessary permissions and configurations.

 ## Contributing 🤝